pudly/schmopera-hugo/content/articles/fledermaus.md

 </figure>

 There was a liberal sprinkling of Minnesota-isms into the english dialogue (references to Juicy Lucy from the Nook, Lake Como, Nicollet Mall).
-Prince Orlofsky was sung by [Krisanne Weiss](https://krisanneweiss.com/), in true Minnesotan style was a Russian oligarch with an obsession with Prince.
+Prince Orlofsky was sung by [KrisAnne Weiss](https://krisanneweiss.com/), in true Minnesotan style was a Russian oligarch with an obsession with Prince.

->The cast was extremely comfortable in their surroundings, text and music.
+> The cast was extremely comfortable in their surroundings, text and music.

 [John Allen Nelson](https://www.johnallennelson.net/) (Dr. Falke) had a resonant baritone voice and colorful Hawaiian shirt.
 Gabriel was sung in an energetic fashion by Wesley Frye.
 [Alex Adams-Leytes](https://www.alexanderadamsleytes.com/) excelled in physical comedy while playing Frank.
 The company utilized the entire venue in their performance.
-Alfred, sung by Laurent Kuhl, entered from the extreme back right corner of the pavilion and weaved his way through the audience.
+Alfred, sung by Laurent Kuehnl, entered from the extreme back right corner of the pavilion and weaved his way through the audience.
 Characters would regularly go and stand at the bar to the right of the stage and "hang out" while the action was happening.
 This made for a very relaxed, fun and interactive atmosphere.
 In the Prince's aria during the party scene, Falke brought up a random audience member to take part in the festivities.
 This was not a plant, the audience member was genuinely surprised and it was quite comical.
 The cast was extremely comfortable in their surroundings, text and music.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1564414777/media/2019/07/FledermausImage-4.png){{% /md %}}